 - In a bowl, combine lukewarm plant-based milk (should not exceed 105 degrees F/40 degrees C), yeast, and 1/2 tbsp sugar.
 Let sit for 10 minutes to proof the yeast.
 If it get's frothy your yeast is fine.
 If not, your yeast is most likely old and cannot be used.

-Seal the filling and roll between your palms to form a ball.
+- Seal the filling with more dough and roll the dumpling between your hands to form a ball.
 Put all dough balls on a floured plate and let them rise again for about 20 minutes (preferably covered with cling foil).